Wellington and Drayton Railway: History

 The Wellington and Drayton Railway was incorporated on 7 August 1862, and in November of that year deposited plans for a line connecting Wellington to Market Drayton, together with extensions northwards towards Manchester, to join the LNWR near Minshull Vernon, the Cheshire Midland Railway near Knutsford, the Manchester South Junction and Altrincham Railway and the Manchester and Bolton Railway at Salford, to provide the Great Western Railway with access to Manchester.
 Additionally there were plans for a branch from Market Drayton to Newcastle-under-Lyme, but these were abandoned due to opposition from the LNWR and North Staffordshire Railway.

 Circumstances changed rapidly, and alliance with the Nantwich and Market Drayton Railway together with running powers from Nantwich to Crewe and onwards to Manchester through amalgamation of the Great Western Railway with the West Midland Railway meant that the northern extensions were no longer needed by the GWR for access to Manchester.

 The line ran from Drayton Junction (52.7031°N 2.5317°W), on the Shrewsbury and Wellington Joint Railway just west of Wellington station, to an end-on junction with the Nantwich and Market Drayton Railway at Market Drayton (52.9093°N 2.4895°W), a distance of some 16 miles.
 Construction started in 1864, and the line was opened in 1867.
-The Consulting Engineer was John Fowler.
+The consulting engineer was John Fowler.

-After the first meeting at Malvern, Worcestershire, all subsequent Directors' Meetings were held at Paddington station, with Directors supplied by the GWR, and an Act of 14 July 1864 authorised the transfer of the Wellington and Drayton Railway to the GWR on completion of the line.
+After the first meeting at Malvern, Worcestershire, all subsequent directors' meetings were held at Paddington station, with directors supplied by the GWR, and the Wellington and Drayton Railway Act 1864 (27 & 28 Vict. c. clxxvi) of 14 July 1864 authorised the transfer of the Wellington and Drayton Railway to the Great Western Railway (GWR) on completion of the line.
 However, this transfer was not formally sealed until 30 August 1877.

 The passenger service was withdrawn in 1963.
 Freight service continued until 1967, the line providing a relief route during the electrification of the London-Crewe line.
 The lifting of the track was completed during 1970.